github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 !!! warning "Experimental opt-in"

     The provider-oriented Terraform interface is experimental.
-It is enabled only by setting `experimental.multi_runner_config_v2`.
+It is enabled for the whole module instance when `experimental.multi_runner_config_v2` is non-empty.
 Its schema can change before it becomes stable.
-Existing `multi_runner_config` deployments do not opt in and continue to use the legacy implementation.
+When that map is empty, existing `multi_runner_config` deployments continue to use the unchanged legacy implementation.
+When it is non-empty, only v2 configurations are used and `multi_runner_config` is ignored.

 ## Why this refactor exists